 Every company wants higher customer satisfaction rates, right?
 When you call or email your customers, you’re actually not getting as much of that satisfaction as you are with live chatting.
 So says 2013 data from Econsultancy.

 According to them, phone users had the lowest rate of customer satisfaction, just 44 percent.
 Email was better, with a 61 percent satisfaction rate.
-Customer service, such as live chat, had the happiest customers, with a 73 percent satisfaction rate.
+Customer service, such as live support had the happiest customers, with a 73 percent satisfaction rate.

 Image courtesy of Econsultancy